B-Yassine/SentimentAnalysis/README.md

 # SentimentAnalysis
-Sentiment Analysis on real time tweets streaming
+Real time Sentiment Analysis on tweets streaming using the twitter API